boog9/decoder-poc/README.md

 ```

 This image installs YOLOX and its dependencies, including ``cmake`` for
 building the model from source.
+The package is installed directly from the
+YOLOX GitHub repository to avoid issues with the PyPI release.